Breaking Bad: Season 5 (2012–13)

 Hank discovers Walt is Heisenberg and begins gathering evidence.
 He turns to Jesse, who helps track Walt's money to the reservation.
 When Walt is arrested, Jack's gang arrives.
 They kill Hank, capture Jesse, and take most of Walt's money.
 Walt is forced to flee alone with the remaining money.
 After months in hiding, Walt plans to surrender but changes course after Elliott and Gretchen publicly minimize his involvement in starting Gray Matter.
-Walt manipulates Elliott and Gretchen to give his earnings to Walter Jr. once he turns 18.
-After poisoning Lydia, Walt admits to Skyler that he manufactured meth for his own satisfaction rather than for his family.
-At Jack's compound, Walter kills Jack and his gang with a remotely-controlled machine gun, and frees Jesse, who kills Todd.
-The two share a farewell glance before Jesse escapes.
-Wounded by his own weapon, Walt dies from his wounds in Jack's meth lab.
+Walt manipulates Elliott and Gretchen to give his earnings to Walter Jr. After poisoning Lydia, Walt makes amends with Skyler over his criminality.
+Todd, Jack and his men are killed during a shootout orchestrated by Walt.
+Jesse is freed and Walt succumbs to his wounds.

 Themes

-Moral consequences
+Morality

-In an interview with The New York Times, creator Vince Gilligan said the larger lesson of the series is that "actions have consequences".
+In an interview with The New York Times, Gilligan said the larger lesson of the series is that "actions have consequences".
 He elaborated on the show's philosophy:

 In a piece comparing the show to The Sopranos, Mad Men and The Wire, Chuck Klosterman said that Breaking Bad is "built on the uncomfortable premise that there's an irrefutable difference between what's right and what's wrong, and it's the only one where the characters have real control over how they choose to live".
 Klosterman added that the central question of Breaking Bad is: "What makes a man 'bad' – his actions, his motives, or his conscious decision to be a bad person?"
 Klosterman concluded that in the world of Breaking Bad, "goodness and badness are simply complicated choices, no different than anything else".

 Ross Douthat of The New York Times, in a response to Klosterman's piece, compared Breaking Bad and The Sopranos, stating that both series are "morality plays" that are "both interested in moral agency".
 Douthat went on to say that Walter White and Tony Soprano "represent mirror-image takes on the problem of evil, damnation, and free will".
 Walter is a man who "deliberately abandons the light for the darkness" while Tony is "someone born and raised in darkness" who turns down "opportunity after opportunity to claw his way upward to the light".